Nodgitur/Emanate/README.md

 # Emanate Node
-This repository contains all of the code necessary for the radio node to function
+This repository contains all of the code necessary for the radio node to function.